 Risk Management

-Disclose how the organisation identifies, assesses, and manages climate-related risks
+Disclose how the organization identifies, assesses, and manages climate-related risks

 A. Company‘s processes for identifying and assessing climate-related risks